Ila-bura/mewmes/README.md

 <img src="readme/comment_edited.png" >
 </details>

 Confirmation is necessary to delete a comment.
+The pop-up message invites the user to click on the pop-up bubble to confirm the deletion of the comment.

 <details><summary>Comment Deletion Confirmation</summary>
 <img src="readme/comment_delete_confirmation.png" >